Ecognize/trellohub/README.md

   - Attaches the issue URL to the card
   - Applies the repository label to the card
   - On GitHub assigns the "inbox" label to the issue
-  - If issue text contains a checklist, copies the same checklist over Trello
 - Card moved between the lists
   - Changes the corresponding label provided the card was moved between lists in service
 - Issue labelled on GitHub with a label of the list